 Salary Info and Job Outlook

-According to the Bureau of Labor Statistics (BLS, www.bls.gov), the employment of construction managers, including commercial construction superintendents, is expected to grow by 17% between 2010 and 2020.
-The BLS also reported the median annual salary earned by such specialists as !!!Salary Info and Job Outlook
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of construction managers, including commercial construction superintendents, is expected to grow by 17% between 2010 and 2020.
+The median salary among these professionals was $82,790 as of 2012, reports the BLS.

-Related to Commercial Construction Superintendent: Job Description and Requirements
+Related to Commercial Construction Superintendent: Job Description & Requirements

 - Recently Updated